zkc3783/dream-share-discover/CALENDER.md

 Scheduled Test: active, 04-20, 7d
 ```

+## 20240428 We finished our unit testing!

+We are now finished the testing of our web application unit, and preparing for our mid-term presentation tomorrow!

 ## 20240422 We finished coding our front-end UI and deployed our web application for easy access!

 We are now finished coding the user interfaces of our web application, also deployed our web application [**here**](https://dsd.zkc1.xyz:3783), so that anyone can access our system and login.